-Westermo web management page is developed by JAVA.
-It allows you to use a standard web-browser such as Microsoft Internet Explorer, or Mozilla Firefox, to configure and/or log from the switch from anywhere on the network.
+Web management page is developed by JAVA.
+It allows you to use a standard web-browser such as Microsoft Internet Explorer, or Mozilla Firefox, to configure and/or log the switch from anywhere on the network.

-Before you attempt to use the embedded web interface to manage switch operation, verify that your switch is properly installed on your network and that the PC on this network can access the switch via the web browser.
+Before you attempt to use the embedded web interface to manage switch operation, verify that the switch is properly installed on your network and that the PC on this network can access the switch via the web browser.